elide-us/elide-us/Prism/Book0.md

 ## II.
 Dungeon Maker's Design

-  This book concerns the modular template buildimg system, modular boss builder, and item creation systems.
+  This book concerns the modular template building system, modular boss builder, and item creation systems.

 ---

 ## III.
 World System Design

-  This book concerns how the world is defined and evolved through erosion and resource generation procudures.
+  This book concerns how the world is defined and evolved through erosion and resource generation procedures.

 ---